Burglary and... Oops never mind...

 "It has to be."
 Cooper looked at the evidence as Lane stepped over.
 "Look at how the metal shattered."

-Vivian stood up and walked to the doorway, and Lane took her place to have a look.
+Vivian stood up and walked over to Nate, and Lane took her place to have a look.

 "Why in the hell does the National Parks Service have an office with a hidden reinforced door to a secret room?"
 Vivian waited for an answer as Cooper stood up to hear the excuses.

 Vivian walked over to the desk where the kit was, and retrieved the items she needed to collect the evidence from the doorway.